 Unwanted horses, genetic disease, poor production outcomes and horses that do not meet expectations often result from poor breeding decisions.
 To assist in your horse-breeding decisions, look over 13 questions to ponder before you breed your mare:

-- Is she sound?
-Does her conformation predispose her to become unsound?
+1. Is she sound?
+Does your mare’s conformation predispose her to become unsound?
 Many types of gait abnormalities can be genetic.

-- Has the mare been tested to ensure that she does not carry the genes for hereditary equine regional dermal asthenia (HERDA), hyperkalemic periodic paralysis (HYPP), polysaccharide storage myopathy (PSSM), glycogen branching enzyme deficiency (GBED), malignant hyperthermia (MH) or other genetic abnormalities?
+3. Has the mare been tested to ensure that she does not carry the genes for genetic diseases, such as hereditary equine regional dermal asthenia (HERDA), hyperkalemic periodic paralysis (HYPP), polysaccharide storage myopathy (PSSM), glycogen branching enzyme deficiency (GBED), malignant hyperthermia (MH) or other genetic abnormalities?
 Has the stallion been tested to determine if he is carrying genes for the above genetic conditions?

-- Are the stallion’s offspring eligible for various futurities or money-earning programs, such as the AQHA Incentive Fund and Bank of America Racing Challenge?
+8. Are the stallion’s offspring eligible for various futurities or money-earning programs?
 Eligibility can enhance the value of the foal.
 Find out about the programs and the requirements for sustaining eligibility as the foal’s owner.